bytefish/bytefish.de/blog/aspnetcore_rebac.md

 > [...] an authorization paradigm where a subject's permission to access a resource is defined by the
 > presence of relationships between those subjects and resources.

-So let's find out about it!
+Let's find out about it!

 I have previously [written an article about the Google Zanzibar Data Model], and also wrote some pretty nice SQL statements to make sense of the it.
-This article will make use of the queries and takes a look at implementing Relationship-based Access Control using Microsoft SQL Server and ASP.NET Core.
+This article will make use of the ideas, queries and takes a look at implementing Relationship-based Access Control using Microsoft SQL Server and ASP.NET Core.

 All code in this article can be found in a repository at: